rvelseg/ASA17/README.md

 The whole presented study has 6 calls to the script `study` see details in the script.

-The code has been tested most extensivelly in GNU/Linux/Debian/Jessie over Octave 4.2, but also in matlab 2016b, over Jessie, and over windows 7.
+The code has been tested most extensivelly in Octave 4.2 over GNU/Linux/Debian/Jessie, but also in matlab 2016b, over Jessie, and over windows 7.

+If using Octave the "signal" package is needed.

 # Known issues